Luisgustavom1/final-poo2-project/README.md

 ### Main concepts explored

-In the OOP course we had to build this project to show our knowledge in design patterns.
+In the OOP course we had to build this project to show our knowledge in design patterns and persistence data.

 3 patterns were used:
 - Observer
 - Builder
 - Strategy

+For persistence we use:
+- MySQL